DannySanchez03/5ModChallenge/README.md

 ## Description

 In this 5th Challenge I had to make a planner for work that can save plans to your local stoage, I was given html and css for the website however I had to implement all the fucntionality using J-Query.
 Could use a little more work with the UI elements.
+This challenge was to learn how to work with 3rd party API's.

 ## Installation